Medically reviewed by Drugs.com. Last updated on May 5, 2022.

 Uses for Evzio

-Naloxone injection is used to treat an opioid emergency such as an overdose or a possible overdose.
+Naloxone injection is used for emergency treatment of an opioid overdose or a possible overdose.
 It will temporarily reverse the effects of an opioid medicine.
 Some signs and symptoms of an opioid emergency are breathing problems (which can range from slow or shallow breathing to no breathing), extreme sleepiness, slow heartbeat, or not being able to respond, a very small (pinpoint) pupil in a person who is difficult to awaken.

 This medicine is available only with your doctor's prescription.